ibm-cloud-architecture/refarch-jee/phases/phase1.md

 ![Source report 1](/phases/phase1_images/source_report/Source1.png?raw=true)

 After running the _Software Analyzer_ you should see a _Software Analyzer Results_ tab at the bottom.
 In here, we should have the exact same errors and warnings as the _Analyzer report_ in the previous section.
+The Software Analyzer rules are categorised and so are the errors and warnings produced in its report.
 As you can see in the image, one warning that will always appear in when you migrate your apps to a newer WebSphere Application Server version is the need to configure the appropriate target runtime for your applications.
 This is the first and foremost step:

 ![Source report 2](/phases/phase1_images/source_report/Source2.png?raw=true)